namoshizun/RevisionNotes/ELEC3609/(W4-W6)Note.md

 * **Cons**: harder to implement & may increase security risks & add burdens to browser & Slower initial page load & ***<u>SEO problem</u>*** (Google crawler only recognises the homepage and ignores the dynamically loaded components by Js)

-  See this [post](http://adkgroup.com/insights/single-page-applications-spa-and-seo-problem) for why SEO problem is a major drawback
+  See this [post](http://adkgroup.com/insights/single-page-applications-spa-and-seo-problem) for why SEO problem is a serious drawback

+  ~>>>>  Now Google Crawler can do better in analysing AJAX websites, but still SEO problem can exist if website is designed regardless Google's recommended enhancement on SEO <<<<~